 Early life

 Robert Bartow Lubbers was born in 1922 in Brooklyn, New York.
-As a student at Manhasset High School he played the trombone in the school band.
-Later, at the Art Students League in New York City, he played in a big band in the evenings.
-One of his teachers in this latter school was painter George Bridgman.
-Lubbers started drawing for his high school newspaper at Manhasset and designed the school mascot - the Manhasset High School Indian - which is still used today on the band's drums.
+As a student at Manhasset High School, he played the trombone in the school band.
+Lubbers started drawing for his high school newspaper at Manhasset and designed the school mascot - the Manhasset High School Indian - which is still used today on the band's drum logo.
+Later, at the Art Students League in New York City, one of his teachers was painter George Bridgman.
+He attended the school during the day and played in a big band in the evenings.
 Among his graphic influences were the cartoonists Alex Raymond, Hal Foster and Ray Van Buren, as well as the illustrators Albert Dorne, George Bridgman and Matt Clark.

 Early career

-In the late 1930s Wright's Hardware commissioned Lubbers to make a weekly cartoon for the newspaper the Manhasset Mail.
+In the late 1930s, Wright's Hardware commissioned Lubbers to make a weekly cartoon for the newspaper the Manhasset Mail.
 He started to work in the upcoming comic book industry at age eighteen, together with his pal Stan Drake.
 He sold his first feature about "daring adventurer and soldier of fortune" 'Reef Kinkaid' to Centaur Publishing.
-It became a regular feature in the company's title Amazing Man Comics issues 12 through 22 from May 1940 until May 1941.
+Between May 1940 until May 1941, it became a regular feature in the company's title Amazing Man Comics issues #12 through 22.
 He also drew covers and stories for the short-lived title 'The Arrow' (1940-1941), and appeared in Stars and Stripes Comics, Liberty Scouts Comics, C-M-O Comics and Man of War Comics with features like 'Liberty Scouts' and 'Red Riley' until Centaur went out of business in 1942.

 Fiction House & other 1940s-1950s comic book publishers